-As well as achieving an academic standard commensurate with the professional award, apprentices will have to be assessed as proficient in the specified outcomes (NMC Standards of Proficiency for Nurse Associates).
+As well as achieving an academic standard commensurate with the professional award, apprentices will have to be assessed as proficient in the specified outcomes (NMC Standards of Proficiency for Nursing).
 50% of the programme is undertaken within clinical practice, as per NMC standards and evidence of this is demonstrated through successful completion of a qualificatory practice unit that does not contributory to the module mark.
-This is 1155 hours for Nurse Associates.
-These 1155 practice hours will be allocated across 4 practice experience blocks.
-All learners will have 2 practice experiences and 8 days of Simulated Practice Learning in each part of the programme.
+This is 2,300 hours for Registered nurses.
+These 2,300 practice hours will be allocated across 6 practice experience blocks.
+All learners will have 2 x practice experiences in each part of the programme.
+There will be a formative experience followed by a summative experience.

 As a practice-based profession, it is crucial that theory and practice are integrated.
-The mapping of modules to the NMC Standards of Proficiency for Nurse Associates and Annexes A (Communication & Relationship Management Skills) and B (Procedures to be Undertaken by the Nurse Associate) and the apprenticeship standard demonstrates where the underpinning theory to support practice is delivered.
+The mapping of modules to the NMC Standards of Proficiency and Annexes A (Communication & Relationship Management Skills) and B (Nursing Procedures) and the apprenticeship standard demonstrates where the underpinning theory to support practice is delivered.
 Theoretical concepts are introduced and then revisited as students begin to integrate theory and practice in a meaningful and effective way as the programme progresses.
 Clinically relevant experience will enable students to make links between theory and practice in an environment which also promotes 'social learning'.
 The assessment strategy aims to progressively assess the acquisition of the knowledge, skills, behaviours and understanding required by a competent professional practitioner.
-There are University defined progression points normally at the end of part 1 (Year 1- Level 4) and part 2 (year 2 - level 5).
+There are University defined progression points normally at the end of part 1 (year 1- level 4) and part 2 (year

+2 - level 5) and at the end of part 3 (year 3 - level 6).
 Successful progression points at the end of part 3 will qualify learners for entry to the NMC professional Register.